webforj/webforj-documentation/docs/controls/text-box.md

 ### Label

-The text area control can be easily labeled without the needing to create an extra label control using the `setAttribute()` method and passing the desired label as a string, as shown below: <br/>
+The text box control can be easily labeled without the needing to create an extra label control using the `setAttribute()` method and passing the desired label as a string, as shown below: <br/>

 <iframe
 loading="lazy"